ethanjoshlee/Red-Lines-That-Bind/README.md

 # Red-Lines-That-Bind

-This repository contains the code and analysis for my writing sample, “Red Lines That Bind: International Law and Domestic Political Audiences in U.S. Counterproliferation Policy.”
-This paper, an edited version of my 2023 undergraduate thesis, examines when and how unambiguous cues about the international legality of threatened military action realign mechanisms underlying audience costs.
+This repository contains the code and analysis for my Ph.D. writing sample, “Red Lines That Bind: International Law and Domestic Political Audiences in U.S. Counterproliferation Policy.”
+This paper, an edited version of my 2023 undergraduate thesis, examines when and how unambiguous cues about the international legality of threatened military action can realign audience cost mechanisms.

 ## Contents